Vision Zero Houston is a holistic approach to safer streets that supports community equity and improves the quality of life for all Houstonians.

 The cover illustrates the elements and priorities for safe street design in an abstract way.

-This typical metric page include strategies, actions, and partnerships to guide future implementation.
+The typical metric page includes strategies, actions, and partnerships to guide future implementation.

 Nearly 60% of traffic deaths and serious injuries occur on just 6% of Houston’s streets.
 This is identified as the High Injury Network and will help the City start making safety improvements where severe crashes are highest.